 Some of our favorite people are tall.
 We can’t do anything about the doors that are made too short for them, but we can usually make them a bike that fits and helps make them the best cyclist they can be.

 They can then, like us, be happy and comfortable.
-Our favorite size of people to build for are those with big hearts that love cycling.
+Our favorite size of people to build for is those with big hearts that love cycling.

 Best in Cycling, Alan Scholz, and the design team at Bike Friday